 Why would a company hide its address in the first place?

 However, many companies and businesses are no longer based in the ‘physical world’.
 Rather, reducing the costs of renting office space has sparked massive interest in exclusively online-based businesses.
-Some people prefer to operate their business from home 0r by relying on e-commerce without the need to organize a brick-and-mortar shop.
+Some people prefer to operate their business from home.
+Some operate by relying on e-commerce without the need to organize a brick-and-mortar shop.
 At times, it happens that the owners of the business do not feel comfortable with disclosing the address of their premises or their home office.